 - Metal bookends, in the size of your choice

 - Toy dinosaur & toy soldiers

 - Permanent marker

-Determine which direction you want your bookend “story” to go.
+Determine which direction you want your cool bookend “story” to go.
 Then hold the dinosaur up to one of your bookends, and draw a straight line where you want to cut it.
 The line should be straight at eye level, not necessarily in relation to anything on the dinosaur itself.

 Use a box cutter to carefully slice the animal along the line.

 You’ll have two pieces now, hopefully with a crisp cut.
 Trim any jagged edges or bumps so the cut is flat.